theodorechle/cpp_gui/README.md

 - \- substraction
 - \* multiplication
 - \/ division
-- \% modulo

 ### Functions
 - round(int|float)

 #### Special
 An int can be followed by:
- - % to apply a percentage of the parent size
+ - % to apply a percentage of the parent size (automatically choose width or height)
+ - pw to apply a percentage of the parent width
+ - ph to apply a percentage of the parent height
+ - ww to apply a percentage of the window width
+ - wh to apply a percentage of the window height
  - px to be in pixels (default)

 ### Default styles: